 To do this, Johnny Applesauce uses a single, 53’ dry van trailer and sends it along a pre-planned route to collect apples from all of their external suppliers.
 Since they don’t have to wait for — and keep track of — multiple trucks, Johnny Applesauce can plan for this single inbound shipment.

-In the end, using these “milk-runs” helps Johnny Applesauce as they plan out their shipping schedule for a single route every two weeks instead of multiple routes every week.
+In the end, using these milk runs help Johnny Applesauce as they plan out their shipping schedule.
+Allowing them to arrange a single shipment every two weeks instead of multiple every week.
 Additionally, Johnny Applesauce cuts down on the cost of finding and paying for multiple trucks and drivers in a tight trucking market.

 It’s that time of year again and Speed Limit Motors is in the full swing of producing their newest commercial vehicle, the “SL 75” which is set to hit the roads in the summer of 2022.